-Although it is typically a straightforward transaction, complications can arise if an accident or injury occurs on that piece of land.
-Who is responsible for the financial burden from those injuries?
+Although it is typically a straightforward transaction, complications can arise if a premises accident or injury occurs on that piece of land.
+Who is responsible for the financial burden of those injuries?

 The difference between an easement and renting out or leasing is that the entire property is lent out to the prospective tenants in the latter two.
 However, in an easement, the property owner gives out the right over a property to benefit another property.

 For example, a homeowner can give out the rights to utility companies to install a powerline on their property, or if their property has access to the main road, the homeowner can give out the right to public access.